lkster/model-typescript/README.md

 - `npm run build` - removes `dist` directory and builds whole project
 - `npm run clean` - removes `dist` directory
 - `npm run test` - runs unit tests

-## What's To Do

-- `ModelRef` decorator in case of no `emitDecoratorMetadata` available to set
-- Mutable model implementation
-- Global transformers in case of having lot of custom objects values (like `moment` in almost all models).
-This after setting it up would handle cloning and freezing custom objects out-of-box
-- Anything you'd suggest (of course within reason lol)